BORN: Brooklyn, New York, 1952

 LIVE / WORK: Long Beach (Los Angeles) CA

 MARITAL STATUS: Married & Divorced Once, No Children

 Vegan Organic Environmentalist Pacifist Rocker

 I am a painter...a dinosaur on the verge of extinction.
 I have never played a video game.
 I do not think a relationship is built on communicating through text messages.
 I am childless so I will never have to wrestle with the fact that I am engaged in meaningful conversation with my children for only 3 1/2 minutes a week.
-If I live to be 65, I will not have spent 9 years of my life watching television.
+I have not spent 9 years of my life watching television.
 And when I go to an art museum I spend more than 30 seconds viewing each painting.

 The central theme of my art is the

 The unlikely exhibition alliance in 2010 between the monolith Guggenheim Museum and the social networking goliath YouTube is a classic example of the ways in which icons and culture inform and transform one another.